lue-bird/generate-elm/README.md

 ## limits of [`elm-review`](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/) 😢

-- can't make new modules or directories
+- can't make new modules or directories (yet)
-- can't read non-elm-specific files or online documents
+- can't access online resources

 To overcome these limitations, you can build a tool that generates an elm module with the necessary information